-New development will only be permitted where it would not result in unacceptable impact on landscape character, biodiversity or geodiversity, with particular regard to the following sites:
+New development will only be supported where it would not result in unacceptable impact on landscape character, biodiversity or geodiversity, with particular regard to the following sites (see also Figure 7):

 - a.
 Outney Common

 - b.
 Stow Fen

 - c.
 The Waveney Marshes

 - d.
 Skinners Meadow

 - e.
 Ollands Plantation

 - f.
 Annis Hill Green